tomy2105/KnowledgeNotes/cloud/google.md

 Other features:
 - **customer supplied encrytion key (CSEK)** - instead of Google managed ones
 - **Object Versioning** - maintain multiple versions of objects (object is archived, with ID, before changed), turned on/off on bucket at any time
-- **Object Lifecycle Management** - automatically delete (keep specific number of versions) or archive objects (downgrade storage class)
+- **Object Lifecycle Management** - automatically delete (keep specific number of versions) or archive objects (downgrade storage class) - see info [here](https://cloud.google.com/storage/docs/lifecycle), can irreversibly lock retention policy and prevent premature deletion, see [here](https://cloud.google.com/storage/docs/bucket-lock)
 - **Directory Synchronizato**n - syncs VM directory with a bucket
 - **Object change notification** - notify application when object changes (at the moment webhook or Pub/Sub)
 - **Data import** - [Cloud Data Transfer](#cloud-data-transfer), [Storage Transfer Service](#storage-transfer-service), [Google Transfer Appliance](#google-transfer-appliance)
 - **Strong consistency** - all changes are immediately visible

+Typical usage:
+- Stream videos
+- Image and web asset libraries
+- Data lakes
+- Backups
+- Media archives
+- Long-tail content
+- Meet regulation or compliance requirements

+**Note:** [Cloud Storage FUSE] can be used to mount Cloud Storage as a filesystem on Linux/macOS (can even be run on-premise) but it has *significant* performance considerations and is not POSIX.

 More info [here](https://cloud.google.com/storage/docs/) and [sketchnote](https://thecloudgirl.dev/CloudStorage.html).